primus/primus/README.md

 <dl>
   <dt><a href="http://github.com/cayasso/primus-resource">primus-resource</a></dt>
   <dd>
-    Define resources with auto-binded methods that can be called remotely on top of Primus.
+    Define resources with auto-bound methods that can be called remotely on top of Primus.
   </dd>
   <dd>
     <a href="https://travis-ci.org/cayasso/primus-resource">